Will Sellers

 On November 5, 2024, Justice Sellers was elected to another six (6) year term with 98% of the vote.
-He was sworn in for his third term in January of 2025.
+He was sworn in for his third term in January 2025.
+His current term expires in 2031.

-Steve Flowers, Alabama’s premier political journalist and commentator, said that Justice Sellers and his wife, Lee are part of Governor Ivey's small circle of close friends and confidants.
+Steve Flowers, Alabama's premier political journalist and commentator, said that Justice Sellers and his wife, Lee are part of Governor Ivey's small circle of close friends and confidants.

+Justice Sellers wrote the majority opinion in the case of Jennings v.
+Smith, determining that when police are not provided accurate identifying information, they can ask a suspect to provide physical identification.
+Justice Sellers opinion has been roundly criticized by the SPLC and the American Civil Liberties Union.

+Justice Sellers authored the Court's opinion upholding a 2025 state law regulating the sale of vaping products and electronic cigarettes and rejecting claims that the law violated the Constitution or was preempted by federal regulations.